-According to a report from Digital Supply Chain Consultants (DSCC), Google has decided not to bring the Pixel Fold to market.
+According to a Digital Supply Chain Consultants (DSCC) report, Google has decided not to bring the Pixel Fold to market.
 Not in 2021 and reportedly not in the first half of 2022.

-Google perhaps figured it was not the right time to compete in the foldable space during a time where supply chains are still feeling constraints, the report adds.
+Google perhaps figured it was not the right time to compete in the foldable space during a time when supply chains are still feeling constraints, the report adds.

-There have been many predictions around the Pixel Fold, which was expected to be Google’s first-ever foldable phone offering in its international markets.
+There have been many predictions about the Pixel Fold, which was expected to be Google’s first-ever foldable phone offering in its international markets.

 In terms of hardware, the Pixel Fold was expected to be the same size as the Galaxy Z Fold 3 with LTPO and variable refresh up to 120Hz.

 The company recently announced Android 12L, a version of Android 12 optimized for tablets, foldable, and Chrome OS devices.

 Google plans to release 12L early next year, “in time for the next wave of Android 12 tablets and foldable”.